joystackinfo/NOTEPAD_APP/README.md

 Frontend files are in the public folder: index.html, login.html, register.html

-  ## CONCLUSION
+##  Conclusion

-  A simple and secure Notepad application that shows how authentication, data protection, and CRUD operations work together.
+The Notepad App demonstrates a complete, secure, and scalable full-stack application that integrates user authentication, data protection, and CRUD operations..

+Thank for reading.